RedHatNordicsSA/ansible-roadshow/labs/lab-1.md

 ansible all -vvv -m ping
 ```

 Basically the command will ssh to each host and run the ping module on the host.
 The result is captured by Ansible in a return variable.
+(If you are interested in the content of a module, see the source code for the ping module [in the github repo for modules](https://github.com/ansible/ansible-modules-core/blob/devel/system/ping.py).
+You don't have to.
+Modules will be covered in a later lab.)

 In the next lab, you'll write your first playbook, using the ping module, to get a better understanding of how Ansible works.